Dmetrikx/open_bot/README.md

    python -m src.bot
    ```

+---
 ## Project Structure
 - `src/` - Main source code (commands, configuration, OpenAI integration)
 - `tests/` - Unit tests

+---
 ## Adding Features
 Add new commands or cogs in the `src/` directory for extensibility.

+---
 ## Notes
 - The `.env` file is gitignored for security.
 - See `src/bot.py` for example commands and persona prompts.

+---
+### Setup for Grok
+To use Grok (including for image analysis), you must install `xai-sdk` and set the `XAI_API_KEY` environment variable.
+See requirements.txt for details.